ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/README.md

 Ctrl-Alt-Shift-D: Delete object (select multiple objects in editor and use this to delete them all).
 Shift-Q: Clone selected object to mouse position.
 Ctrl-Shift-T: Terrain Editor Mode (manipulate/paint ground).

 More shortcut keys are available; see cheat menu items.
 You can edit the shortcut keys; see in-game keybindings.
+If you want to be able to bind a menu item: msg me and I'll add it to keybindings.

 When I say object that means either the selected object or the object under the mouse cursor.